pataraco/dot_files/README.md

 * a  - list aliases
 * f  - list functions
 * sa - show alias
-* sf - show functions
+* sf - show function

 ## Have Fun!
 hope someone picks up some tricks from these!